nevi-me/rust-dataframe/README.md

 # Rust DataFrame

-A dataframe implementation in Rust.
+A dataframe implementation in Rust, powered by Apache Arrow.

-This project currently exists as a prototype that uses the Apache Arrow Rust library.
-Its goal is to act as an additional user of Arrow as we develop the library, in order to pick up potential difficulties from Arrow's downstream consumers (this dataframe being one).
+## What is a dataframe?

+A dataframe is a 2-dimensional tabular data structure that is often used for computations and other data transformations.
+A dataframe often has columns of the same data type, similar to a SQL table.

 ## Functionality

-This project is inspired by Pandas and other dataframe libraries, but specifically *borrows* functions from Apache Spark.
+This project is inspired by Pandas and other dataframe libraries, but specifically currently *borrows* functions from Apache Spark.

 It mainly focuses on computation, and aims to include: